wellingguzman/wellingguzman.com/public/hire-me.md

 I am a Software Engineer and I am looking for a new opportunity as a Senior or Lead Engineer.
 Remote opportunities preferably.

-I am interested in working on APIs, web applications, SaaS, micro-services, communication between systems and open source projects.
+I am interested in working on APIs, databases, web applications, Software as a Service (SaaS) applications, micro-services, serverless, communication between systems and open-source projects.

 I have a degree in Computer Engineering.
 I have worked with Development Agencies and startups to materialize their ideas into projects.
-I have experience creating a products from scratch, rewriting projects, improvement or adaptation of legacy code, working with different development stack and working in-house and with a remote team.
+I have experience creating a products from scratch, rewriting projects, improvement or adaptation of legacy code, working with different development stack and working in-house and with a distributed/remote team.

 ## Area of expertise & skills:

 - Design, Integration and Development of APIs
 - Web Applications
 - Desktop Applications
-- Software and Database architecture
+- Software and Database Architecture
 - Responsive Web Design
 - Comfortable working with Linux/Unix servers
-- Communication between systems
+- TCP/IP
 - AWS
 - Third-party authentication (OAuth)
 - Third-party APIs